From Seven Corners Poetry (7C)

 Could give you the instructions,

-if we found the proper word.
+if you found the proper word.

 © Kristy Bowen 2006